Glenda Phillips-Hightower was the first black student to attend Elon in 1963, and Eugene Perry was the first black student to graduate in 1969.

 The plan, however, does not specify what this recruitment looks like.

-Elon’s black history began with Phillips-Hightower in 1963 and Perry in 1969, and a decade later, Bryan Colson was elected the first black president of the Student Government Association and became the first black editor-in-chief of The Pendulum.
+Elon’s black history began with Phillips-Hightower in 1963 and Perry in 1969, and a decade later, Bryant Colson was elected the first black president of the Student Government Association and became the first black editor-in-chief of The Pendulum.

 While enrollment numbers of black students remain consistent, black student life continues to expand.
 Battle lives in the African Diaspora Living Learning Community that was created a year ago.
 She said living there helped her adjust to life on a predominantly white campus.